Counter-UAS for Corrections

 Corrections

-Correctional facilities face mounting threats from LSS (Low, Slow, Small) drones, which are increasingly used for smuggling contraband, dropping items into secure areas, or even assisting in escape attempts.
-These small, agile devices can easily bypass traditional security measures, jeopardizing the safety of personnel, inmates, and facility operations.
+Correctional facilities face growing threats from LSS (Low, Slow, Small) drones.
+These small, agile devices help criminals smuggle contraband, drop items into secure areas, or even assist in escape attempts.
+Because they can bypass traditional security measures, they put personnel, inmates, and daily operations at risk.

 COTS Drones: A Challenge to Facility Security and Control

-COTS (Commercial-Off-The-Shelf) drones are highly accessible and effective, posing significant challenges to correctional facilities by facilitating breaches that compromise security and control.
-To combat these threats, facilities need advanced detection systems that can accurately identify and locate both the drone and its operator.
+COTS (Commercial-Off-The-Shelf) drones are widely available and highly effective, making security breaches easier.
+As a result, correctional facilities struggle to maintain control.
+To address this issue, they need advanced detection systems that can quickly locate both the drone and its operator.

-MyDefence offers advanced counter-UAS solutions specifically designed for correctional facilities and prisons.
-Our lightweight, durable systems are built for quick deployment and feature modular, plug-and-play functionality, enabling fast and effective responses to evolving threats.
+MyDefence provides advanced counter-UAS solutions designed for prisons and correctional facilities.
+Our lightweight, durable systems allow for quick deployment.
+With modular, plug-and-play functionality, they ensure fast and efficient responses to evolving threats.

 Benefits of C-UAS